Russia casts doubt on Borrell's 'tense' Lavrov talks

 "What Lavrov did was just calling the EU's bluff," Urich Speck, a Russia expert at the German Marshall Fund, a US think-tank in Berlin, also said.

 "Yet everybody is blaming Borrell now.
-Instead, pressure should raise on Berlin, Paris and others to agree to a stronger, more coherent Russia policy," Speck said.
+Instead, pressure should rise on Berlin, Paris, and others to agree to a stronger, more coherent Russia policy," Speck said.